Children's Comprehensive Bible Question Quiz

 c.
 Solomon.

-c.
-Solomon was considered to be the wisest king of Israel.
+He was considered the wisest king in Israel.

 -